|About this course:|

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

-You may wish to use a headset, with a microphone and earphones, to talk to your tutor and other students online during some of the course activities.
+You may wish to use a headset, with a microphone and earphones, to talk to your tutor and other students online during some of the module activities.

 You should be prepared to spend significant amounts of time online (at least three hours a week).
 This may mean extra charges to your telephone bill unless you have a package which provides unlimited access to the internet.